 A typical version of CDT says that the action you should take at a particular point in time is the one that would cause the largest expected increase in value (under some particular framework for evaluating causation).
 A typical version of EDT says that the action you should take at a particular point in time is the one that would, once you take it, allow you to rationally expect the most value.
 There are also alternative versions of these theories -- for instance, versions using risk-weighted expected value maximization or the criterion of stochastic dominance -- that break from the use of pure expected value.

 I've pretty frequently seen it argued within the community (e.g. in the papers “Cheating Death in Damascus” and “Functional Decision Theory”) that CDT and EDT are not “correct" and that some other new theory such as functional decision theory is.
 But if anti-realism is true, then no decision theory is correct.

 3. Sympathy for Realism

 I wouldn’t necessarily describe myself as a realist.
 I get that realism is a weird position.
 It’s both metaphysically and epistemologically suspicious.
-What is this mysterious property of “should-ness” that certain actions are meant to possess -- and how could we possibly be detecting it?
+What is this mysterious property of “should-ness” that certain actions are meant to possess -- and why would our intuitions about which actions possess it be reliable?